 While we realize that no set of policies and procedures can guarantee the protection of our children, we have attempted to find a middle ground between naïve denial and hyper-vigilance.
-For the parents of infants through preschoolers, we have implemented a secure drop-off process.
-Our Hall Patrol volunteers ensure that all children through elementary school age travel the halls safely while going to and from the restroom during the Sunday morning children’s programs.
+For children, we have implemented a secure drop-off process.
+Our volunteers ensure that all children through elementary school age travel the halls safely while going to and from the restroom during the Sunday morning children’s programs.
 Finally, our Child-Abuse Prevention policies provide guidelines for the recruitment, screening, and training of those whom you are entrusting your children.

 Every person who wishes to work with children from nursery through youth, first of all, needs to have attended Five Forks Church regularly for 6 months.
 Then, they fill out two forms asking for personal information, areas of interest, and background information.
 They then are interviewed by a pastoral staff member before they can fill a position of working with children or youth.
 Two state clearances are done on all volunteers who are in leadership positions, those who go on overnight outings with children or youth, all paid staff persons, and those who patrol the physical building and parking lots during services.